-The following Share Incentives guidance note Produced in partnership with Jenny Wheater of Duane Morris LLP provides comprehensive and up to date legal information covering:
+The following Share Incentives practice note produced in partnership with Jenny Wheater of Duane Morris LLP provides comprehensive and up to date legal information covering:

-Departing individuals are known generically as ‘leavers’ but the reason behind the departure will usually result in different treatment as either a ‘good leaver’ or a ‘bad leaver’.
+Departing individuals are known generically as ‘leavers’ but the reason behind the departure will usually result in different treatment depending on whether the leaver is defined as a ‘good leaver’ or a ‘bad leaver’.

 Typically those leaving for such reasons such as: